WilliamZhang20/Nim_AI/README.md

 When you run `play.py`.
 There will be printouts confirming the agent playing games against itself.
 Then, a randomly generated set of 4 piles will appear.

 A random selection will determine the first player, which may be either the user or the AI agent.
+Moves will then alternate between the user and the AI agent.

 At each of the user's moves, the user selects a pile number and the number of items taken from it.

 When there are no more items left, a winner is declared.